mjskay/ARTool/art-effect-size.md

 ## Signif. codes:   0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

-We can use the sums of squares to calculate partial eta-squared:
+We can use the sums of squares to calculate partial _eta_-squared:

 ```r